-- 2. This Reporting Standard applies in relation to the Economics and Financial Statistics (EFS) collection to all entities which submit data to APRA under the EFS reporting standards. - 3.
-Unless the contrary intention appears, definitions in this Reporting Standard apply to all EFS reporting standards. - 4.
-This Reporting Standard applies from the date of commencement of any EFS reporting standard.
+- 2. This Reporting Standard applies in relation to the Economics and Financial Statistics (EFS) collection to all entities which submit data to APRA under the EFS Reporting Standards. - 3.
+Unless the contrary intention appears, definitions in this Reporting Standard apply to all EFS Reporting Standardsreporting standards. - 4.
+This Reporting Standard applies from the date of commencement of any EFS Reporting Standard standard.